-Claim: Catherine the Great was crushed to death while attempting to have sexual intercourse with a horse.
+Claim: Catherine the Great died attempting to engage in sexual intercourse with a horse.

 Pornographic poetry and gossip about Catherine’s excessive appetite for